What happened that day?

 Richard Kemp's identity disc

-More than 90 years after the Battle of the Somme it is still possible to find the physical traces of the hundreds of thousands of men who fought and died there in 1916.
+A century after the Battle of the Somme, it is still possible to find the physical traces of the hundreds of thousands of men who fought and died there in 1916.
 In 2007 a French family unearthed an identity disc belonging to New Zealand soldier Richard Kemp, and in 2008 the disc was returned home.

-Richard Kemp (or Keepa Horo), of Te Aupouri iwi, came from the small Northland settlement of Te Kao.
-He was in his mid 20s when war broke out in 1914, working as a porter on the railways, based at Takapau in the Hawke’s Bay.
+Richard Kemp (Keepa Horo), of Te Aupōuri iwi, came from the small Northland settlement of Te Kao.
+When war broke out in 1914, he was in his mid-20s and working as a porter on the railways, based at Takapau in Hawke’s Bay.

 He probably signed up with a group of mates — nearly a dozen men from Takapau sailed off to Egypt with the Main Body of the New Zealand Expeditionary Force on 16 October 1914.

-Early the following year, he became a sergeant and transferred to the Maori (or Native) Contingent.
+Early the following year, he became a sergeant and transferred to the Maori Contingent.
 In February 1916 this was reorganised into the New Zealand Pioneer Battalion for service on the Western Front.

 Richard Kemp